RugbugRedfern/Redlabs-Game-Launcher/README.md

 | dateModified | The date modified in the format MMDDYYYY |
 | version | The current version of the game.
 This is used to check if the client's game must be updated or not |

 Each game must have a folder with the necessary images.
-The folder name is the same as the game title.
+The folder name is the same as the game title, with the spaces replaced by the character -.